ovbondarenko/etl-project/project_report.md

 # ETL Project Report

+**Project team:** Brian E Reyes, David Chen, Steve Bogdan, Olesya Bondarenko

 ## Summary

 In this project we extract socio-economical statistical data from [Census API](https://api.census.gov/data.html) and public health data for 500 US cities (available on [Kaggle](https://www.kaggle.com/cdc/500-cities)).
-We transform the data to a more readable format using Pandas package and loaded it to MySQL database via SQLalchemy queries.
+We transform the data to a more readable format using Pandas package and load it to a MySQL database via SQLalchemy queries.
 The cityhealth_db.sql database file is available for download in the [data](data) folder.

 ## Extraction+Transformation